doomemacs/doomemacs/README.md

 vimmer -- envious of the features of modern text editors -- spirals into despair before he finally succumbs to the [dark side][evil-mode].
 This is his config.

-DOOM's philosophy is simple: be **fast**, be **pretty**, and be **vim** (or better).
+DOOM's philosophy is simple: be **fast**, be **readable**, and be **pretty**.
 It is tailored for neckbeards with a blue-belt or better in command-line-fu who don't shy away from dabbling with Elisp.

 Rip and tear.
-Until it is done.
+Until it compiles.

 > **Important:** Doom only supports Emacs >= 25.1, and is tailored for Arch
 > Linux 4.7+ and Mac OS 10.11+.